coopergau/formula-one-strategy-model/README.md

 1. Make functions for estimated lap time with inputs (tire compound, tire age, fuel load)
     - Using gradient boosting
     - Has shown a clear difference in year to year performance
-    - Take on the position that youre part way through the season so you can train on previous years race data and estiamte the difference based on the difference in this years previous race lap times
+    - Take on the position that youre part way through the season so you can train on previous years race data and estimate the difference based on the difference in this years previous race lap times
 2. Try a dynamic programming solver